 Sexual assault is typically a second-degree felony carrying a sentence of two to 20 years in a state prison and/or a fine of up to $10,000, it’s vital to hire an experienced Texas criminal defense lawyer to help you fight these charges.

-Contact the Medlin Law Firm today for a free and confidential consultation.
+Contact The Medlin Law Firm today for a free and confidential consultation.

 Similar Posts by The Author: